Last date modified: 2026-Jul-13

 2. Is the request made in accordance with the Agency's regulations?—Select Yes or No. You must enter a reason if you select No. You cannot perfect the request if you select No.

-Acknowledgment Letter - Processing
+Acknowledgement (Acknowledgement Letter - Processing template)

 Use this email template to customize a response to the requester, letting them know their request is being processed.

-The template contains prompts that you can use to customize your email, along with merged fields that pulled data directly from the existing record.
+The template contains prompts that you can use to customize your email, along with merged fields that pull data directly from the existing record.
 You can use the template as is or edit it to suit your specific need.

 You can edit email templates to customize them for your agency.
 See Letter Template Management for details.